Catherine Cookson: Philanthropy

-In 1985, she pledged more than £800,000 to the University of Newcastle.
+In 1985, Cookson pledged more than £800,000 to the University of Newcastle.
 In gratitude, the university set up a lectureship in hematology.
-Some £40,000 was given to provide a laser to help treat bleeding disorders and £50,000 went to create a new post in ear, nose and throat studies, with particular reference to the detection of deafness in children.
+Some £40,000 was given to provide a laser to help treat bleeding disorders and £50,000 went to create a new post in ear, nose, and throat studies, with particular reference to the detection of deafness in children.
 She had already given £20,000 towards the university's Hatton Gallery and £32,000 to its library.
 In recognition of this generosity, a building in the university medical faculty has been named after her.
 Her foundation continues to make donations to worthy causes in the UK, particularly those offering services to young people and cultural ventures, such as the Tyneside Cinema.

 Honours

 She was created an Officer of the Order of the British Empire in 1985, and was elevated to Dame Commander of the Order of the British Empire in 1993.

 Cookson received the Freedom of the Borough of South Tyneside, and an honorary degree from the University of Newcastle.
 The Variety Club of Great Britain named her Writer of the Year, and she was voted Personality of the North East.

 She was the subject of This Is Your Life in 1982 when she was surprised by Eamonn Andrews.

+Cookson was awarded an honorary fellowship at St Hilda's College, Oxford in 1997 after donating £100,000 to the college, although she was too ill to travel to receive it.

 Later life and death

-In later life, Cookson and her husband Tom returned to the North East and settled first in Haldane Terrace, Jesmond, Newcastle upon Tyne.
+In later life, Cookson and her husband, Tom, returned to the North East and settled first in Haldane Terrace, Jesmond, Newcastle upon Tyne.
 They then moved to Corbridge, a market town near Newcastle, and later to Langley, Northumberland, a small village nearby.
 As her health declined, they moved for a final time, back to Jesmond in 1989 to be nearer to medical facilities.
-For the last few years of her life, she was bed-ridden and she gave her final TV interview to North East Tonight, the regional ITV Tyne Tees news programme, from her sickbed.
+For the last few years of her life she was bed-ridden, and she gave her final TV interview to North East Tonight, the regional ITV Tyne Tees news programme, from her sickbed.
 It was conducted by Mike Neville.

-Cookson died at the age of 91, sixteen days before her 92nd birthday, at her home in Newcastle.
+Cookson died at the age of 91, nine days before her 92nd birthday, at her home in Newcastle.
 Her novels, many written from her sickbed, continued to be published posthumously until 2002.
 Her husband Tom died just 17 days later, on 28 June 1998.
 He had been hospitalised for a week and the cause of his death was not announced.
 He was 86 years old.
+The couple were married for 50 years.